Ancient Order of Hibernians: 1960s onwards

 The AOH had 181,000 members in 1965, and 171,000 in 736 local units or "Divisions" in 1979.

 U.S. Congressman Mario Biaggi received the Ancient Order of Hibernians Friend of the Irish Award in 2011.

 In 1982, in a revival of Hibernianism, the Thomas Francis Meagher Division No. 1 formed in Helena, Montana, dedicated to the principles of the order and to restoring a historically accurate record of Brigadier General Meagher's contributions to Montana.
 Soon after, six additional divisions formed in Montana.

 The Brothers of St. Patrick Division of the Ancient Order of Hibernians in America was established at Brothers of St. Patrick in Midway City, California, in 1995.
+In 1997, the first division in Tennessee, the James Dardis Division No. 1, was formed in Knoxville Tennessee.

 In 2002, the Fr.
 Bernard Donnelly Division was established in Johnson County, Kansas dedicated to community service and reintroducing Hibernianism to Kansas.
 Its name honors the founder of Kansas City's Irish Community, Fr.
 Bernard Donnelly (c.
-1800-1880), an immigrant from County Cavan.
+1800–1880), an immigrant from County Cavan.

 In 2013, The Ancient Order of Hibernians raised and distributed over $200,000 to aid victims of Hurricane Sandy.
 In 2014, the AOH called for a boycott of the retailer Spencer's for selling products the AOH says promote anti-Irish stereotypes and irresponsible drinking.

-On 10 May 2014 a memorial to Commodore John Barry, an immigrant from Wexford who was a naval hero of the American Revolution and who holds commission number one in the subsequent U.S. Navy, was dedicated on the grounds of the United States Naval Academy.
+On 10 May 2014 a memorial to John Barry, an immigrant to the US from Wexford who was a naval commander of the American Revolution and who holds commission number one in the subsequent U.S. Navy, was dedicated on the grounds of the United States Naval Academy.
 The memorial and associated "Barry Gate" was presented to the academy by the members of the Ancient Order of Hibernians.

 On 17 August 2017, the John Fitzgerald Division was chartered in Lincoln, Nebraska.

-On 7 July 2018, the first division in Tennessee, the Sons of Erin, Division No. 1, was formed in Nashville, Tennessee.

 On 23 April 2019, the first division in Arizona, No. 1, was formed in Phoenix, Arizona.
 The division was formed on the grounds of the Irish Cultural Center.

-St Patrick's Day parade
+Symbols

+At formal events, members wear a green blazer and an Irish tricolor sash of green, white, and orange.